-The Aga Khan Music Initiative is an interregional music and arts education programme with worldwide performance, outreach, mentoring and artistic production activities.
-The Initiative was launched by His Highness the Aga Khan to support talented musicians and music educators working to preserve, transmit and further develop their musical heritage in contemporary forms.
-[Visit the Aga Khan Music Initiative microsite].
+The Aga Khan Music Programme is an interregional music and arts education programme with worldwide performance, outreach, mentoring and artistic production activities.
+The Programme was launched by His Highness the Aga Khan to support talented musicians and music educators working to preserve, transmit and further develop their musical heritage in contemporary forms.
+[Visit the Aga Khan Music Programme microsite].

-The Music Initiative’s education activities include teaching and learning methodologies, teacher-training mechanisms, talent-support centres, and performance and artist-in-residence programmes that provide students an opportunity to experience the creative challenges of intercultural music making.
-Residencies and workshops featuring musicians from the Music Initiative’s artist roster are presented at many academic and cultural institutions throughout the world.More
+The Music Programme’s education activities include teaching and learning methodologies, teacher-training mechanisms, talent-support centres, and performance and artist-in-residence programmes that provide students an opportunity to experience the creative challenges of intercultural music making.
+Residencies and workshops featuring musicians from the Music Programme’s artist roster are presented at many academic and cultural institutions throughout the world.More

 The Aga Khan Music Awards (AKMA) were established by His Highness the Aga Khan to recognise exceptional creativity, promise, and enterprise in music performance, creation, education, preservation and revitalisation in societies across the world in which Muslims have a significant presence.
 Laureates are to share a USD 500,000 prize fund, and will also collaborate with the Music Awards to expand the impact of their work and develop their careers.

-The Music Awards emerged from the Aga Khan Music Initiative (AKMI), an interregional music and arts education programme with worldwide performance, outreach, mentoring and artistic production activities.
-Launched to support talented musicians and music educators working to preserve, transmit, and further develop their musical heritage in contemporary forms, the Music Initiative began its work in Central Asia, subsequently expanding its cultural development activities to include artistic communities and audiences in the Middle East, North Africa, and South Asia.
+The Music Awards emerged from the Aga Khan Music Programme (AKMP), an interregional music and arts education programme with worldwide performance, outreach, mentoring and artistic production activities.
+Launched to support talented musicians and music educators working to preserve, transmit, and further develop their musical heritage in contemporary forms, the Music Programme began its work in Central Asia, subsequently expanding its cultural development activities to include artistic communities and audiences in the Middle East, North Africa, and South Asia.